||Strenuous, Strenuous Plus

 There are other companies that offer hiking trips from Chamonix to the Mediterranean, but none offer as much hiking and as little driving within such a relatively manageable time frame.
 No other company maintains the greater integrity of the GR 5 to the extent that we do.
-Sure, it means that you have to carry your own pack weighing up to 20lbs. but it’s well worth it for the experience of a true journey and authentic adventure.
+Sure, it means that you have to carry your own pack. but it’s well worth it for the experience of a true journey and authentic adventure.

 Those joining our Grande Traversee des Alps Part 2 will be met at the Geneva Airport for a group transfer to Pralognan.

 Our Grande Traversee of the Alps Part 2 will end at the hotel in Menton on the last day of the trip.
-From Menton there are buses, trains or taxis to Nice or other parts of Europe.
-The Nice Airport is about 1 hour away by bus from from Menton.
+From Menton, it's possible to continue on to Nice, or other destinations, by bus, train, or taxis.
+The Nice Airport is about 1 hour away by bus from Menton.

 Reserving a Trip

 A deposit of $400 along with your completed registration forms will reserve a space on your requested trip.
 We accept

 MasterCard, Visa, and American Express card as well as personal checks.
 To make a deposit, you may either follow one

 of the “Reserve a Trip” links below, give us a call at 1-888-845-5781, or include your payment information in the

 The balance is due 60 days prior to departure for most of our trips.
 When applying less than 60 days prior to